ZapriteApp/zaprite-i18n/README.md

 Sign up for a Zaprite account before you start translating.
 You will be able to browse through the app and visually see where each string is located to get better context for how the wording is used.

 You also need a Zaprite account in order to invoice us for your work, so it would be more beneficial to sign-up before you begin. 👍

+Approximate totals:
+* Strings: 700
+* Words: 3,000

+We estimate that translations should take approx. 2-3 hours at most.
+We can supply auto-translated files that you can use as a starting base to help speed up the process.

 # Questions?